Samsung Galaxy S26 Plus vs Galaxy S26 Ultra: Main differences

 Summary

-Samsung will once again play it extremely safe with its flagships.
-No new product names and categories, no major changes, no major shakeups in the performance or design areas.
+Samsung is once again playing things extremely safe with its flagships.
+No new product names and categories, no major changes, no big shakeups in the performance or design areas, and no interesting upgrades.
+What we get is a very familiar pair of devices that retain their major selling points and key differentiators but start to look a bit boring when superimposed on the current Android market.

-The Galaxy S26 Ultra will be the phone that maximalists and power users will inevitably pick, as it will most certainly end up being the most powerful Android phone available in the US for the foreseeable future.
+The Galaxy S26 Ultra is the phone that maximalists and power users will inevitably pick, as it will most certainly end up being the most powerful Android phone available in the US for the foreseeable future.
 With the best camera and most features and functionalities on board, it will be the expensive but no-compromise phone to get in early 2026.
+Unfortunately, all of that is soured by the formulaic and boring release.

-At the same time, the Galaxy S26 Plus will probably continue being that weirdly positioned device that feels a bit off.
+At the same time, the Galaxy S26 Plus continues being that weirdly positioned device that feels a bit off.
 It's a flagship, but not quite, and it's compact, but not as much as the Galaxy S26.
-It's been nearly half a decade of Galaxy S Plus phones, and I still feel that it doesn't have a valid reason for existence.
+Once you consider buying the Galaxy S26 Plus, it's very easy to get upsold to the Galaxy S26 Ultra, which could be the only reason for its existence.

 Follow us on Google News